Table of Contents

 These directories contain the “real” pkgsrc, that is the files that define how to create binary packages from source archives.

-Each of the current
+Each of the current,

-stable
+stable and

 pkgsrc-20